Redinit/Bash-Scripting-From-Zero/README.md

 ![Bash IMage](./Images/bash.jpg)

 This repository documents my journey of learning **Bash scripting from scratch**.
-It contains topic-wise notes, hands-on script examples, weekend learning logs, and challenge solutions — starting from the very basics and moving toward advanced Bash scripting.

----

 ## 📂 Repository Structure
 - **`scripts/`** → All the Bash scripts I write while learning
 - **`notes/`** → Markdown notes for each topic
-- **`challenges/`** → Challenge problems and their solutions
-- **`journal/`** → Weekly logs of what I learned and uploaded

 ---